-- 15. Participants will negotiate in the various formats, committees and sub-committees, on the basis of the comprehensive agenda for the negotiations as a whole, adopted in the Opening Plenary, as it relates to their area of competence.
+- [15].
+Participants [will negotiate] in the various [formats], committees and sub-committees, on the basis of the [comprehensive] agenda for the negotiations as a whole, adopted in the Opening Plenary, as it relates to their area of competence.
 They may, by agreement, develop or refine it.
-(18) - 16.
-The relevant Chairman will have responsibility for convening, re-scheduling and adjourning meetings, [in consultation with] the Business Committee or, as appropriate, with the relevant participants, having due regard to the views of the Business Committee or, as appropriate, of the relevant participants.
-It is understood, however, that any delegation may request an adjournment of up to 20 minutes at a time and the Chairman shall refuse such requests only if they are made with unreasonable frequency.
-(7) - 17.
+(18) - 15B.
+Strand One negotiations will take place in Castle Buildings, Belfast.
+Strand Two negotiations will take place in Belfast, Dublin and London, at times agreed by the Business Committee.
+The two Governments will determine where Strand Three meetings will take place.
+The Business Committee shall determine the venue of its own meetings. - 16.
+The relevant Chairman will have responsibility for convening, re-scheduling and adjourning meetings, having due regard to the views of the Business Committee or, as appropriate, of the relevant participants.
+It is understood, however, that any delegation may request an adjournment of up to 20 minutes at a time and the Chairman shall refuse such requests only if they are made with unreasonable frequency. - 17.
 The agenda for each meeting of the negotiations shall be settled by the participants on the basis of proposals put forward by the Chairman in accordance with the overall agenda in the relevant format, and taking into account the indicative calendar and the advice of the Business Committee.
-(20) - 18.
-Where any negotiating team does not attend at a previously agreed time and fails to provide notice of their inability to attend, the Chairman of that meeting and the remaining participants may proceed to conduct the meeting in the absence of that team or teams.
-If a delegation should withdraw temporarily or permanently from any aspect of the negotiations, the Chairman and the remaining participants will be free to proceed with business with the remaining participants, notwithstanding such withdrawal.
-(8) - All remarks shall be addressed through the Chairman, who may timelimit interventions at his discretion.
-(10)

-- 20. The Chairman's ruling on individual procedural matters shall be binding.
-In arriving at such rulings, the Chairman may apply the rules for determining sufficient consensus as set out in paragraphs 30 and 31.
-(11) - The Chairman may at any time seek a meeting or accede to a request for a meeting with any participating delegation or group of delegations.
-(12) - 22.
+- 18. Where any negotiating team does not attend at a previously agreed time and fails to provide notice of their inability to attend, the Chairman of that meeting and the remaining participants may proceed to conduct the meeting in the absence of that team or teams.
+If a delegation should withdraw temporarily or permanently from any aspect of the negotiations, the Chairman and the remaining participants will be free to proceed with business with the remaining participants, notwithstanding such withdrawal. - 19.
+All remarks shall be addressed through the Chairman, who may timelimit interventions at his discretion. - 20.
+The Chairman's ruling on individual procedural matters shall be binding.
+In arriving at such rulings, the Chairman may apply the rules for determining sufficient consensus as set out in paragraphs 30 and 31. - 21.
+The Chairman may at any time seek a meeting or accede to a request for a meeting with any participating delegation or group of delegations. - 22.
 Any written submissions which may be received from other groups or individuals will have no status.
-(12)